legitbox/legitbox/README.md

 :trollface: Gregtech enjoyer :trollface:

-Working with the endstone server software project as a social manager Working with the Neoreva team on improving Minecraft Bedrock addons
+Working with the endstone server software project as a social manager<br>
+Working with the Neoreva team on improving Minecraft Bedrock addons

 ### Time Statistics